thuc-moreh/transformers/README.md

 See the License for the specific language governing permissions and limitations under the License.
 -->
+# Instructions for training HF models with and without Trainer API
-# Instructions for training Distil* models on nvidia a100 and Moreh's VM
+### Instructions for training Distil* models on nvidia a100 and Moreh's VM without Trainer API

 Step 1: Cd to ./transformers/examples/research_projects/distillation

-Step 2: Checkout appropriate branch for training Distil* models on each type of VM
+Step 2: Checkout nvidia/distil* and moreh/distil* for training Distil* models on each type of VM

+### Instructions for training language models on nvidia a100 and Moreh's VM with Trainer API

+Step 1: Cd to ./transformers/examples/pytorch/language-modeling/

+Step 2: Checkout nvidia/language-modelling and moreh/language-modelling branches for training language models on nvidia and moreh framework repectively

 <p align="center">
     <br>